zbuzzeo/Challenge-Even-Fibonacci-Numbers/README.md

 You goal will be to sum up all the **Even Numbers* that are less than or equal to, but does not exceed, the `maxFibValue` given to you.

 ## Getting Started
-1. Clone this repository
+1. Fork and Clone this repository
-2. To retrieve all dependecies, run the command: `npm install`
+2. To install all dependecies, run the command: `npm install`
 3. Your work will be done in the file named: `even_fib_nums.js`
 4. Run your test with the command: `npm test`
-5. There are two tests total, when you are done with one un-comment the other.
+5. When you are done with the first 2 tests, un-skip the other by deleting `.skip`.
-6. The second test is broken, fix it!
+6. The third test is broken, fix it!

 ## Caveats